Ronnie Milsap: Since 1993: Life today

 Milsap has remained one of country music's most beloved performers despite a decline in radio airplay after the mid-1990s.
-In 1993, he released True Believer on Liberty Records and even as his contemporaries were no longer played on country radio, scored a Top 30 hit on the country chart with the title track.
+In 1993, he released True Believer on Liberty Records and even as his contemporaries were no longer played on country radio, scored a Top 40 hit on the country chart with the title track.
 In 2000, he resurfaced with 40 No. 1 Hits, a two-disc retrospective which hit the Country Top 20 and earned gold certification.
 That same year, his life and career were profiled in an episode of Biography, reflecting on his musical legacy and crossover success.

 In 2004, Milsap recorded Just for a Thrill, a collection of pop and jazz standards.
 The album marked a stylistic departure and earned a Grammy nomination.
 He returned to RCA Records in 2006 and a mainstream country sound with My Life.
 His two-disc gospel set Then Sings My Soul (2009) reached the Southern gospel charts, and Country Again (2011) reflected a more traditional country style.

 In 2014, Rolling Stone included "Smoky Mountain Rain" among its 100 greatest country songs.
 That year, Milsap released Summer #17, an album of nostalgic pop and R&B covers.

 He was among 30 artists featured on "Forever Country" in 2016, a mash-up honoring the 50th CMA Awards.
 In 2019, he returned to the charts with Ronnie Milsap: The Duets, featuring collaborations with Dolly Parton, Willie Nelson, George Strait, and others.
 A duet version of "Smoky Mountain Rain" with Parton reached the Adult Contemporary top 30.

+On April 8, 2020, Craft Recordings announced that they've acquired the majority of Milsap’s catalog rights and masters from RCA, spanning from 1977 to 2006, which ultimately cultivated on the new Craft material compilation, The Best Of Ronnie Milsap.
 By 2020, Milsap had installed a new home studio and continued to record.
 His album A Better Word for Love followed in 2021.
 In 2022, he contributed “Oh, Lady Be Good!” to Michael Feinstein’s Gershwin Country, a tribute to George and Ira Gershwin and launched a podcast, Music and Milsap.
 That same year, he inducted Ray Charles into the Country Music Hall of Fame and was later inducted into the Memphis Music Hall of Fame.

 Milsap’s final concert, for which he was joined by longtime collaborators and other country stars, took place October 3, 2023, at Bridgestone Arena in Nashville.
-The event marked the end of his touring career, several months after celebrating his 80th birthday on stage at the Grand Ole Opry.
+The event marked the end of his touring career, several months after he celebrated his 80th birthday on stage at the Grand Ole Opry.
 Though retired from the road, he continues to record.